afel-project/browsing-history-webext/README.md

 _Microsoft Edge_ is expected to be the next to support this standard.

 ## Installation
-Currently, there is no signed/packaged version of this extension, so you have to install it as an unpackaged extension after setting your browser to accept developer-mode extensions.
+A version of this extension is available on extension stores for some of the browsers listed above.
+To ensure you get the latest, development version, you might want to install it as an unpackaged extension after setting your browser to accept developer-mode extensions.

 1. Download or git clone into a local directory.
 2. In Chrome, go to settings, and choose extensions on the right hand menu (View -> Show Extensions in Opera, Add-ons in Firefox)